material-components/material-components-web-react/packages/menu-surface/README.md

 #### Anchored to Element

 React Menu Surface accepts one child element.
 Please see the below example if you need to anchor the menu surface to a specific element.
 In this case, we wrapper `<button>` and `<MenuSurface>` element within the anchor, and give the `mdc-menu-surface--anchor` class to the element.
 You can specify a corner for the menu surface to appear from, otherwise it defaults to top-left.
-For a list of different anchor corner values, please see the [MDC Web Menu Surface constants.js file](https://github.com/material-components/material-components-web/blob/master/packages/mdc-menu-surface/constants.js#L74).
+For a list of different anchor corner values, please see the [MDC Web Menu Surface constants.ts file](https://github.com/material-components/material-components-web/blob/master/packages/mdc-menu-surface/constants.ts#L75).

 > NOTE: `<MenuSurface>` also has an `onClose` callback method prop, which is called when the menu closes.
 Use this as an opportunity to update your application's state.